nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ### Delete Client: `delete -client`

 ### List Clients: `list -client`
+Lists all the clients present in the list
+### List Clients with tags `list -client TAG`
+List only selected details of all the clients, depending on TAG.
+The commands for these are-
+* `list -client c/` This is for contact number
+* `list -client b/` This is for budget
+* `list -client n/` This is for name
+* `list -client e/` This is for e-mail
+* `list -client -short` This is for the shorthand version(displays just name and budget)

 ### Check Client: `check -client`
 Displays the information of the specified client, along with the property the client is renting, if any.